 "Tedrow effortlessly employs the unique nature of each instrument into complex compositions that thrill both the musician and the listener.
 It is evident in his work that he has a deep understanding and passion for music, truly showcasing his artistry as a composer." - Kari Novilla (harpist, Royal Academy of Music)

-Born and raised in Southern Indiana, Alex Tedrow is a composer, arranger, and educator who strives to connect performers and audiences of all ages to fresh, fun, and innovative music and technology.
+Alex Tedrow is a composer, arranger, and educator who strives to connect performers and audiences of all ages with fresh, fun, and innovative music and technology.
 Offering a “vivacious and colorful” stylistic voice described as a “topography of beautifully integrated and deliberate sounds” (Eric Smedley, IU Symphonic Band), he regularly writes music for a wide variety of media.
-As a composer of music for concerts, electronics, and soundtracks, his works have been played internationally by musicians in both professional and educational settings – including the St. Louis Symphony Orchestra, Wet Ink Ensemble, the IU New Music Ensemble, pianist Jihye Chang, harpist Ben Melsky, and multiple middle school, high school, and college ensembles across the country.
+His works have been played internationally by musicians in both professional and educational settings – including the St. Louis Symphony Orchestra, Wet Ink Ensemble, acclaimed broadway performer, Christopher Jackson, and multiple middle school, high school, and college ensembles in nearly every continent.
+With his background and training as a music educator, he frequently works as a clinician with student musicians to realize their full potential as creatives and young artists.

-In 2019, Alex studied at the Institut de Recherche et Coordination Acoustique/Musique (IRCAM) in Paris, France during ManiFeste where he premiered Planet Playground – an interactive, real-time, data-driven project incorporating crowd participation via mobile devices.
-He recently co-composed the original soundtrack for the PC video game, The Shadows that Linger, by Crimson Ink Games.
-In 2021, he was hired to score The Addict's Wake, a multi-award-winning documentary featured at the Heartland Film Festival covering the effects of drug addiction in rural communities.
+Alex maintains a busy schedule as a freelance composer.
+In 2019, he studied at the Institut de Recherche et Coordination Acoustique/Musique (IRCAM) in Paris, France during ManiFeste where he premiered Planet Playground – an interactive, real-time, data-driven project incorporating crowd participation via cell phones.
+He co-composed the original soundtrack for the PC video game, The Shadows that Linger, by Crimson Ink Games.
+In 2021, he was hired to score The Addict's Wake, a multi-award-winning documentary featured at film festivals, hospitals, and correctional facilities across the country covering the effects of drug addiction in rural communities.
+In 2023, Alex scored music for the PBS-featured documentary, Over There: Hoosier Heroes of the Great War.

-In 2021, Alex was awarded the SEAMUS Allen Strange Memorial Award and selected as an "Emerging Artist" in the Tribeca New Music Young Composer Competition.
-At Indiana University, he has been a recipient of both the Georgina Joshi New Music Ensemble Commission Award and the Morris and Sheila Hass Award in Computer Music.
-He has also been selected as a finalist and semi-finalist for multiple ASCAP Morton Gould Young Composer Awards.
-As a scholar, Alex is a recipient of the Indiana Lilly Endowment Scholarship and the Austin B. Caswell Musicology Award for his research in medieval-era music notation.
+Alex has been recognized with such honors as the ASCAP Morton Gould Award, the SEAMUS Allen Strange Memorial Award, and was selected as an "Emerging Artist" in the Tribeca New Music Young Composer Competition.
+At Indiana University, he was winner of the Georgina Joshi New Music Ensemble Commission Award and the Morris and Sheila Hass Award in Computer Music.
+He is an Indiana Lilly Endowment Scholar and a recipient of the Austin B. Caswell Musicology Award.